open-telemetry/opentelemetry-collector-contrib/pkg/status/README.md

 ### History

-`status` was originally developed for the `healthcheckv2extension`.
-Other extensions that need to collector status information needed to use this same implementation to aggregate status information.
+`pkg/status` was originally developed for the `healthcheckv2extension`.
+It provided a generic way of aggregating status information for components.
+Other extensions that need to implement the `componentstatus.Watcher` can now use the same implementation `healthcheckv2extension` uses.